JasonThomasData/RESTful_api/README.md

 First, you'll need to create a database called ```test_flask_api```.

-This is exactly the same as creating your other database, type:
+This is exactly the same as creating your other database.
+On local machine type:

     createdb test_flask_api